cwendorf/Sourcebook/Methods/reporting-statistics/README.md

 ### Abstract

 This chapter describes basic rules for presenting statistical results in APA style.
 All rules come from the newest APA style manual.
-Specific examples of mini Results summaries are provided, using the analyses elsewhere in this project.
+Specific examples of mini Results summaries are provided.
 Sample data tables are provided for more complex examples.

 ### Table of Contents